aristicquantox/aristicquantox/README.md

 - 👋 Hi, I’m Aleksandar Ristic
 - 👀 I’m interested in JavaScript, React, node, rust
-- 🌱 I’m currently learning react and node
+- 🌱 I’m currently learning javascript, typescript, react and node

 <!---
 aristicquantox/aristicquantox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.